Home>Fixed Deposit>Types Of FD

 Here are some tips that would help you choose a suitable fixed deposit scheme that aligns with your investment objectives –

-Tenure
+• Tenure

 Firstly, select the term of deposit which suits your needs.
-For example, you can choose a long-term deposit scheme if you do not have to fulfil any financial goal in the next couple of years.
+For example, you can choose a long-term deposit scheme if you do not have to fulfil any financial goal in the next few years.
 However, if you are saving for a purchase you intend to make soon, choose a short-term deposit tenure.

 Remember, fixed deposits lock in your money for the term you choose.
 So, ensure that the lock-in period matches the time you want to invest.

-Premature Withdrawal
+• Premature Withdrawal

 Premature withdrawal means withdrawing your deposit before the chosen term ends.
 For instance, you open a fixed deposit account for three years but withdraw the money after two years and six months.
 Hence, the said withdrawal would be termed premature.